CC-RMD-EpiBio/java-nlp-framework/acknowldgements.md

 ## LVG Version 2022 ##
   Lvg software is used under the [Terms and Conditions for use of the SPECIALIST NLP Tools](https://lhncbc.nlm.nih.gov/LSG/Projects/lvg/current/web/termsAndConditions.html)

+## SPECIALIST Lexicon (2020AA) ##
+  The LRAGR file is used under [Terms and Conditions for use of the SPECIALIST NLP Tools](https://lhncbc.nlm.nih.gov/LSG/Projects/lvg/current/web/termsAndConditions.html)

 ## VTT 2010 Version ##
   VTT software is used under the [Terms and Conditions for use of the SPECIALIST NLP Tools](https://lhncbc.nlm.nih.gov/LSG/Projects/lvg/current/web/termsAndConditions.html)